cyverse/irods-fish/environment/package/README.md

 # Building the Deployment Package

-This folder contains the Debian packaging logic.
+This folder contains the Debian and Red Hat packaging logic.

-To build the Debian package, run the script `mk-pkg`.
-The package will be deposited in the directory `../`.
+To build the packages, run the script `build`.
+The packages will be deposited in the directory `../`.